lapwinglabs/blog/bluu-app-store-submission.md

 ![img](https://dl.dropboxusercontent.com/u/2312024/Bluu-Cover.jpg)

-It took a bit to find the all the iPhone and iPad templates to make the screenshot possible to I'm sharing them for your convenience:
+It took a bit to find the all the iPhone and iPad templates to make the screenshot possible so I'm sharing them for your convenience:

 1. [iPhone 4](https://dl.dropboxusercontent.com/u/2312024/iPhone4.png)
 2. [iPhone 5](https://dl.dropboxusercontent.com/u/2312024/iPhone5.png)